denten-books/plain-text/5-surface.md

 through their machines we are able to reconstruct a multiplicity of inscription sites.
 These are not metaphoric but literal localities, which stretch the sign across manifold surfaces.
-Where pens, typewriters, and hole punches transferred inscriptions to paper directly, early electromagnetic devices compounded them obliquely, into a laminated aggregate.
+Where pens, typewriters, and hole punches transfer inscriptions to paper directly, early electromagnetic devices compounded them obliquely, into a laminated aggregate.
 The propagation of electrical signal across space required numerous phase transitions between
 media: from one channel of tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
-Where on paper the inscription remained visible in circulation, it now disappeared from view soon after key press.
-Submerged beneath a facade of opaque oxide, inscriptions thickened and stratified.
-Where in the first stage of our history machine and human languages intertwined, the mixture fractured and passed out of sight in the second, heralding the era of *laminate textuality*.
+On paper, the inscription remains visible in circulation; it disappears from view on tape, soon after key press.
+Submerged beneath a facade of opaque oxide, inscriptions thicken and stratify.
+Where in the first stage of our history we saw machine and human languages intertwine, we saw the mixture fracture and pass out of sight in the second.
+Electromagnetic inscription heralds the era of *laminate textuality*.

 ## C. Restored Sight

-By decoupling input and output, magnetic storage and solid state media inject time and space, in arbitrary intervals, between the process of inscription and comprehension.
-Content and control code, when encoded into electrical charge, sink beneath the matte surface of an inscrutable medium.
-Screen projection makes inscription seem immediate once again.
-Text, invisible in its material substratum, now reappears.
-But, crucially, the correspondence between archived inscription and its projected image is no longer guaranteed.
-The very admixture of formatting and control code remains out of sight.
-The condition of simulated text is as liberating as it is perilous: liberating, because loosely coupled to their material substratum, texts become both more fluid and more portable; and perilous, because flows of power and control are now submerged beneath the screen.
-Systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts diminish, while the barriers to comprehension increase.

-In 1968, the contemporary textual condition took its present form.
-Subsequent generations of computational devices changed in terms of size, speed, and ubiquity.
-But they retain the same essential architecture, comprising (i) programmable storage media; (ii) internal memory, magnetic, solid or other types of external storage; and (iii) keyboards and screen displays for human-machine interaction.
-Screens completed the circuit between human-initiated input and human-legible output.
-They "opened a window" onto the submerged world of magnetic storage.
+The contemporary textual condition took its present form in the late 1960s.
+Computers subsequently changed in terms of size, speed, and ubiquity.
+They retain the same essential architecture today, comprising (i) programmable media, (ii) electromagnetic storage, and (iii) screens.

-In theory, the screen updates multiple times per second to give an accurate up-to-the moment view of the system's internal states, which are otherwise opaque and illegible.
-In practice, the machine operator trusts the system's design to render its internal states faithfully.
-And because system control characters grew in complexity, our writing machines have become increasingly inscrutable.
-For convenience's sake, and later for loftier reasons like intellectual rights management and system security, users were presented with only partial, simulated representations of machine internals.
-Such compromises inform the architecture of most computer systems, from digital cameras to mobile phones and electronic book readers.
+Screens finally addressed the problem of electromagnetic legibility.
+The electric charge "freed" inscription from its immutable contexts.
+An abstract layer was created, where signs could be manipulated "in memory," without permanence or commitment.
+That layer however remained opaque and difficult to manipulate mentally.
+Screens added a much-needed window onto the abstraction.
+Text's temporary home could now be pictured in its entirety, obviating the need for double entry or frequent print outs.
+Screens interjected to mediate between input and output.
+They flattened stratified complexity to facilitate use.
+But with time, the image also subsumed the very nature of mediation.

 On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known as the "mother of all demos" to an audience of roughly one thousand or so computer professionals attending the Joint Computer Conference in San Francisco [@rogers_demo_2005;
 @tweney_mother_2008].
-The flyer advertising the event described it as follows:
+The flyer advertising the event read as follows:

 > This session is entirely devoted to a presentation by Dr. Engelbart on a
 > computer-based, interactive, multiconsole display system which is being